dennisXZX/devops-notes/Docker.md

 <img src="./images/docker.jpg" width="640" height="380" alt="docker vs hypervisor">

-For Mac/Windows, Docker creates a virtual machine and installs a Linux system on it behind the scene, so all the future containers will be run on this settings.
+For Mac/Windows, Docker creates a virtual machine and installs a Linux system on it behind the scene, so all the future containers will be running on this settings.
 You would need to connect to the Docker VM itself first to see the running processes (`ps aux`).

-Once you have docker installed on your machine, run `docker version / docker info` to check the docker info.
+Once you have docker installed on your machine, run `docker version / docker info` to check the docker info, or `docker` to find out all the possible commands.
 Then run `docker run hello-world` to see if docker works properly.
 Docker client would tell docker server to spin up a new container (an instance of 'hello-world' image), the latter would first check the image cache in your local machine to see if you already have the above-mentioned image.
 The docker server would reach out the docker hub to grab the image if you don't have one ready to serve.

 #### Container

 `docker container COMMAND --help` gets all the options for a particular command

-`docker container run --publish 8080:80 --name webhost --env NGINX_ROOT_PASSWORD=yes nginx:latest` to spin up a container off the 'nginx' image
+`docker container run --publish 8080:80 --name webhost --network my_app_net --env NGINX_ROOT_PASSWORD=yes nginx:latest` to spin up a container off the 'nginx' image and assign it to my_app_net private network

 Here is what really happens behind the sciene: